NationalAssociationOfRealtors/reso-api-server/README.md

 ### Operation

 The RESO API Server can be run from the command line using a file created to customize operation.
 The server supports both a DataService endpoint (used for discovery) as well as a Resource endpoint.
+Information is stored in a local repository by default.
+The server can be alternatively by configured to use a RESO Certified RETS 1.X server as a repository.

 The **Setup** section provides a step-by-step guide getting the server installed.
 Please use information outlined in the **Configuration** section to create the configuration file.